PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

   enable verified boot.
 - Setting `INITRAMFS_IMAGE = "mbl-image-initramfs"`, to define the `meta-mbl` recipe for building the initramfs.
 - Setting `KERNEL_EXTRA_ARGS` to specify extra arguments supplied to the kernel.
-- Setting other symbol values to customise base recipe behaviour e.g. to report the current version of the kernel used by the target.
+- Setting other symbol values to customize base recipe behaviour e.g. to report the current version of the kernel used by the target.